huangyh09/pyseqlib/README.rst

   we recommend using `pyRNAfold` instead.

 * ``pyRNAfold``: a python wrap of for another predictor, RNAfold, of RNA secondary structure energy.
-It is from the ViennaRNA_ package.
+It is from the ViennaRNA_ package, which can be installed from the `source code`_, or from BioConda_.

 * ``motif-score``: a motif score calculate